INN/docs/staffing/onboarding/largo-umbrella-setup.md

 ```

 The `vagrant.create_db` command knows what to name the database based on the `env.project_name` value set in `fabfile.py`.
 In this case it is `largoproject`.

+#### Alternative to using production database

+If you can't wait for 3 GB of SQL to download or don't have access to the INN/secrets repository, use a vanilla WordPress database.
+You can then complete the WordPress setup to make sure everything is working.
+Ignore steps 13 and 15 below.

 ## 10. Take a snapshot of the virtual machine.